 Except in certain circumstances, HUDs approved under an HDE cannot be sold for profit, i.e. for an amount that exceeds the costs of research and development, fabrication, and distribution of the device.
-Under the current HDE provision, as amended by the Food and Drug Administration Safety and Innovation Act (the "FDASIA"), a device is eligible to be sold for profit after receiving HDE approval if the device is intended for the treatment or diagnosis of a disease or condition that occurs in pediatric patients or in a pediatric subpopulation, and such device is labeled for use in pediatric patients or in a pediatric patients or that occurs in pediatric patients in such numbers that the development of the device for such patients is impossible, highly impracticable, or unsafe.
-If the FDA determines that a HUD meets the eligibility criteria, the HUD is permitted to be sold for profit after receiving HDE approval so long as the number of devices distributed in any calendar year does not exceed the FDA-determined Annual Distribution Number ("ADN") for the device.
+Under the current HDE provision, as amended by the Food and Drug Administration Safety and Innovation Act (the "FDASIA"), a device is eligible to be sold for profit after receiving HDE approval if the device is intended for the treatment or diagnosis of a disease or condition that occurs in pediatric patients or in a pediatric subpopulation, and such device is labeled for use in pediatric patients or in a pediatric subpopulation, and such device is labeled for use in pediatric patients or in a pediatric subpopulation occurs; or is intended for the treatment or diagnosis of a disease or condition that does not occur in pediatric patients or that occurs in pediatric patients in such numbers that the development of the device for such patients is impossible, highly impracticable, or unsafe.
+If the FDA determines that a HUD meets the eligibility criteria, the HUD is permitted to be sold for profit after receiving HDE approval so long as the number of devices.
 The holder of the HDE must immediately notify the FDA if the number of devices distributed during a calendar year exceeds the ADN.
 The ADN is determined by the FDA (i) when the agency approves the original HDE application, or (ii) when the agency approves an HDE supplement for an HDE approved before the enactment of FDASIA if the HDE holder seeks a determination based upon the profit-making eligibility criteria, and the FDA determines that the HUD meets the eligibility criteria.